Perth – Melbourne – Perth Tour

 We meet at 7.50 am to be on the road at 8.00 am in Midland and travel to the scenic Noble Falls to capture your waterfall moment surrounded by tranquil jarrah, marri and blackbutt bushland.
 Come with Otto Tours Australia in spring, and you can stroll amongst the wildflowers, including rare species found nowhere else on Earth.

 The tour proceeds to York via some beautiful backroads.
-Sometimes we may see some camels or emus.
-York is the oldest inland European settlement in WA, situated on the Avon River on Ballardong Noongar land.
+Sometimes, we may see camels or emus.
+York is the oldest inland European settlement in WA, on the Avon River on Ballardong Noongar land.
 The settling started in 1831, the town became established in 1835, and the first building was erected in 1836.
 Today, York is renowned for its heritage buildings, art and annual festivals.
-Between mid-August into September, the spectacular canola crop flowers in yellow.
-On arrival, we visit Mt Bakewell, a beautiful lookout.
+Between mid-August and September, the spectacular canola crop flowers in yellow.
+On arrival, we visited Mt Bakewell, which is a beautiful lookout.
 Pretty sure you are getting hungry.
-Therefore we invite you to a sumptuous lunch at the Imperial Homestead.
+Therefore, we invite you to a sumptuous lunch at the Imperial Homestead.
 Later, you have time to roam through York until we leave for our next destination.

 Our next attraction is waiting: Mundaring Weir; we rewind our way to the Great Eastern Highway.
 If possible, we have a photo stop during the spectacular yellow flowering canola season.
 At Mundaring Weir, enjoy the beautiful scenery by walking over the Dam.
-You can observe the wildflower season from July to November and appreciate the striking array of native flowers.
+From July to November, you can observe the wildflower season and appreciate the striking array of native flowers.

 On our way to Lesmurdie Falls, we drive through the newly established Beelu- and Kalamunda NP before we reach Lesmurdie Falls, located in the Mundy Regional Park in the hills east of Perth.
 It is one of the more spectacular waterfalls on the Darling Range escarpment.
 Marvel the view over the city with a glorious sunset.